Why is this important?

 This information tells you about illegal lending and what to do if you have borrowed from a loan shark.

-To lend money lawfully you have to be licensed by the Office of Fair Trading (OFT).
-People who lend money without a licence are breaking the law.
+To lend money lawfully you have to be authorised by the Financial Conduct Authority (FCA).
+People who lend money without being FCA authorised are breaking the law.
 They are known as loan sharks.

 Loan sharks often work from home, charge very high rates of interest and don't give you much paperwork to confirm the arrangements they have made with you.